Copy protection: Early ages

-When computer software was still distributed in audio cassettes, audio copying was unreliable, while digital copying was time consuming.
+When computer software was still distributed in audio cassettes, audio copying was unreliable, while digital copying was time-consuming.
 Software prices were comparable with audio cassette prices.
 To make digital copying more difficult, many programs used non-standard loading methods (loaders incompatible with standard BASIC loaders, or loaders that used different transfer speed).

 Unauthorized software copying began to be a problem when floppy disks became the common storage media.
-The ease of copying depended on the system; Jerry Pournelle wrote in BYTE in 1983 that "CP/M doesn't lend itself to copy protection" so its users "haven't been too worried" about it, while "Apple users, though, have always had the problem.
+Copy protection does not exist on CP/M. For other operating systems, the ease of copying varies; Jerry Pournelle wrote in BYTE in 1983 that "Apple users ... have always had the problem.
 So have those who used TRS-DOS, and I understand that MS-DOS has copy protection features".